-Tarantino wastes no time reminding us of his obsession with Sergio Leone right out of the starting gate, with a prelude cut straight out of Once Upon a Time in the West and pasted into “Nazi-occupied France”.
+Tarantino wastes no time referencing his Sergio Leone obsession, with a prelude cut straight out of Once Upon a Time in the West and pasted into “Nazi-occupied France”.
 Remember Henry Fonda’s memorably execrable villain?
-He has a soul mate in SS Colonel Hans Landa (Christoph Waltz), a disarmingly erudite sociopath who has been assigned the task of methodically combing France to round up and eliminate any Jews hiding out in the countryside.
+He has a soul mate in SS Colonel Hans Landa (Christoph Waltz), a disarmingly erudite sociopath who has been assigned the task of combing France to round up and eliminate Jews hiding out in the countryside.
 Landa is very good at his “job”, which has earned him the nickname of “The Jew Hunter”.

 A scenery-chewing Brad Pitt stars as Lieutenant Aldo Raine (whose name, I am assuming, is homage to the late actor Aldo Ray, who was a staple player for many years in war films like Battle Cry, The Naked and the Dead, Men in War and The Green Berets).
 Lt.
 Raine has been charged with assembling a Geneva Convention-challenged terror squad comprised of a hand-picked group of Jewish-American G.I.s.

 The self-anointed “Basterds” have managed to “carve out” quite a name for themselves, and have become the bane of evil Nazis (or as Raine refers to them in his Huckleberry Hound drawl, “gnat-sees”) everywhere; these are some bad-ass Jews.
-Even the Fuhrer (Martin Wuttke) fears them; he is particularly chagrined whenever the name of the dreaded “Bear Jew” (Eli Roth) is mentioned.
+Even the Fuhrer (Martin Wuttke) fears them; he is particularly chagrined whenever the name of the dreaded “Bear Jew” (horror director Eli Roth) is mentioned.

 This particular team member (known to fellow Basterds as Sgt.
 Donny Donowitz) has earned his nickname from his swarthy, hulking appearance and a preference for dispatching Nazis utilizing a baseball bat (move over, Sandy Koufax).
-These happy Jews, this band of bubelehs have even enlisted a Nazi-hating German defector (Til Schweiger) who fits right in (i.e., he’s a complete psychopath).
+These happy Jews, this band of bubelehs have even enlisted a Nazi-hating German defector (Til Schweiger) who fits right in; he’s a complete psychopath.

 This outing is not strictly a Braunschweiger fest.
 No Tarantino film from Jackie Brown onward would be complete without an ass-kicking heroine.
 Shosanna Dreyfus (played with smoldering intensity by Melanie Laurent) is a French Jew with a score to settle with one of the main characters (recalling “The Bride” in Kill Bill).